 In addition to surface contact, visitor signing in books cause queues during peak times.
-Crowds of people indoors is an unacceptable way to manage a workplace during the pandemic.
-The Health and Safety Executive are holding random Covid spot checks; as such, your business must be prepared at all times.
+Crowds of people indoors are an unacceptable way to manage a workplace during a pandemic.

 4. GDPR Compliance

-Visitor signing in books pose problems for GDPR because of the way the data is collected: it is difficult for visitors to consent for their data to be stored with the business.
+Visitor signing in books poses problems for GDPR because of how the data is collected: it is difficult for visitors to consent for their data to be stored with the business.
 In addition, visitor signing in books are usually left in reception areas; it is easy to steal this data should it be left unattended.

 Digital visitor book